2009-2013 Subaru Forester problems, pros and cons, photos

 Many owners mention various trim rattles inside the car.

 Timing belt or Timing chain?
-The 2009 and 2010 non-turbo Forester comes with an old-style EJ253 SOHC engine.
+The 2009 and 2010 non-turbo Forester come with an old-style EJ253 SOHC engine.
 It has a timing belt that needs to be replaced every 105,000 miles.
-For 2011 model, the non-turbo Forester models received a newer FB25B 2.5L DOHC engine that has a timing chain instead of a belt.
+For 2011 model, the non-turbo Forester models received a newer FB25B 2.5L DOHC engine that has timing chains instead of a belt.
 The 2009-2013 Forester with a turbocharged EJ255 DOHC engine has a timing belt that also needs to be replaced at 105,000 miles.

 Related reviews: